 If you’ve just saved up enough money to get your own place, you might not have a lot of extra cash lying around.
 But after you get your new place, you have to fill it with furniture!
 And that stuff doesn’t come cheap.
+Free furniture would be a blessing.

 A couch alone can cost hundreds of dollars, plus the tables and chairs you’ll need.
 All in all, you could be looking at a furniture bill in the thousands.
 If you want to save money but still fully furnish your home, here’s where to look.